 Founder, Gardener Advisory LLC; Senior Advisor

 Moelis & Company; Director, Yamana Gold Inc., Nexa Resources

 Jane Sadowsky was a Wall Street investment banker for nearly 25 years before retiring in 2011 from Evercore Partners as a senior managing director.
 Prior to joining Evercore, Sadowsky was a managing director of Citigroup’s Investment Bank and cohead of its North America Power & Utility group.
 She began her career in investment banking at Donaldson, Lufkin & Jenrette.
 Sadowsky is an independent director of Yamana Gold Inc., serving on its audit and its governance and nominating committees.
 She is a director of the NYISO and a former director of Petrofac.
 Sadowsky has provided expert testimony to the World Court at The Hague.
 She received a Wharton Women in Business Award (2006) and serves on the Wharton Women’s Leadership Council.

-Chairman and CEO, The Deltennium Group; Founder and Chairman
+Chair and CEO, The Deltennium Group; Founder and Chair